vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 # Asset Risk Assessment - clevCVX & clevUSD

-### CLever allows users to create non-liquidating leveraged positions by borrowing clevTKN's, which represent future yields of the underlying asset.
+### CLever allows users to create non-liquidating leveraged positions by borrowing clevTKNs, which represent future yields of the underlying asset.

 ## Index